Determine the viability of your business

 If you go through all the factors, you can estimate the viability of your company.
 Do you score positively on the 5 financial factors?
 Then your viability looks good.
 There must also be sufficient prospects for non-financial factors.
 Keep in mind that a financier usually looks more closely at these factors than an entrepreneur.
 And each financier uses their own numbers and percentages to weigh the value of each factor.

 Do you expect to get a higher score in the future if you make some changes?
 Then continue doing business.
 Do you expect insufficient improvement?
 Then ending your business may be the right decision.
+The KVK step-by-step guides show you what your options are.

 Help with financing

 Help increases your chances of financing.
 With the right advisor and good financial arguments, a 'yes' to your financing application could be within reach.
 These advisers will help you on your way.
+Use the financing flowchart to choose an appropriate type of financing and increase your chances of securing funding.